WGLab/QuantitativeGenomics2025/README.md

 The `-protocol` and the `-operation` arguments are the most important one to understand here.
 Protocol lists a set of tasks that you want to use for annotation, composed of a list of comma-separated keywords.
 Operation specifies the type of annotations that each step in the protocol uses, composed of a list of comma-separated letters such as `g`, `r` and `f`, corresponding to gene-based, region-based and filter-based annotations, respectively.

-In the command above, we specified a protocol with three annotation tasks, including RefGene annotation (a gene-based annotation), cytogenetic band annotation (a region-based annotation), and allele frequency in gnoMAD version 2.1.1 (a filter-based annotation).
+In the command above, we specified a protocol with three annotation tasks, including RefGene annotation (a gene-based annotation), cytogenetic band annotation (a region-based annotation), allele frequency in gnoMAD version 2.1.1 (a filter-based annotation), and functional prediction from [dbNSFP database](https://sites.google.com/site/jpopgen/dbNSFP) version 4.7 as filter-based annotation.
 These three types of annotation are indicated as `g`, `r` and `f` in the -operation argument, respectively.
 We also specify that dots ('.') be used to indicate lack of information, so variants that are not observed in the database will have '.' as the annotation.
 The `-vcfinput` argument specifies that the input file is in VCF format.
 We also specify that the output file names should have "myanno" as the prefix, to make it easier to check output files.

 If you have Excel installed, you can open the `hg19_multianno.txt` file by Excel and examine the various tab-delimited fields.
 Since we are using Rstudio now, we could also easily import the tab-delimited file into Rstudio to examine the various rows and columns.
 We will do this later to filter and prioritize disease-relevant variants.